drumnickydrum/sequencer/README.md

 ## Dev notes

+### 2/26/2021

+- Going to work on kit panel today... for each sound:
+  - volume knob
+  - pitch knob
+  - length knob
+- I'd also like to figure out the 'slicer' option...
+I remember there was something in tone.js where if you schedule an array it will fit the notes within the current subdivision, effectively 'slicing' it up.
+- I'd also like to implement a feature to copy the current sound's pattern to another sound.

 ### 2/25/2021

 - I forgot to deep copy the pattern array...
 I have been mutating the inner arrays and that is why I have some weird behavior.
 Oh but guess what?
 Now when I do it the right way I can no longer edit on the fly while the transport is started!
 The cells toggle visually, but the Tone schedule is not updated.
 So I think I need to figure out how to follow proper React practices while also updating the pattern that Tone is reading from.
 Or sacrifice either of those for the right functionality.